What is a Bullhorn Lip Lift Surgery? Sydney and Melbourne Options for Lip Augmentation and Lip Lift Surgery

 Though typically older patients are interested in lip lifts, younger patients also opt for lip lifts the preemptively pump up their lips and give their face a more balanced and beautiful look.

 Sometimes, cosmetic injections can help improve a lopsided smile or reduce down turned corners of the mouth.
+Dr Richard Sackelariou is a Plastic Surgeon who also performs cosmetic injections in Sydney; and in Melbourne, our Surgeons work alongside the Coco Ruby injecting teams in Hawthorn East.

 Another option for a lip lift is the Corner Lip Lift.